Bune Information

 For those seeking Bune’s favor, offerings are a tangible means to express reverence and gratitude.

-The Duchess also accepts the spirited warmth of rum, the freshness of oranges and other citrus fruits, or a glass of revitalizing orange juice as appropriate offerings.
+The Duchess also loves the spirited warmth of rum, the freshness of oranges and other citrus fruits, or a glass of revitalizing orange juice as appropriate offerings.
+We find triple-sec or other orange liqueurs to go down well too.

-To engage with Bune is to offer more than mere material gifts; it is to present one’s artistry and zeal for life.
+To engage with Bune is to offer more than mere material gifts; it can be to share one’s own artistry and zeal for life.

 The rituals associated with Her are steeped in richness, reflective of Her domains in death and fortune.
-As such, any creative endeavor or artifact produced with genuine effort and lively spirit becomes a valued offering at Her altar.
+As such, any creative endeavor or artifact produced with genuine effort and respect can form a valued offering at Her altar.

-We offer a number of proven and highly effective rituals and many of these include offerings in their instructions.
+We provide a number of proven and highly effective rituals and many of these include simple offerings in their instructions.

 offerings on altar